Snrasha/dungeon-mystery/README.md

 # dungeon-mystery

-This fork is a Unity C# port of the [TypeScript](https://github.com/EpicYoshiMaster/dungeon-mystery).
+This fork is a Unity C# port of the [TypeScript Version](https://github.com/EpicYoshiMaster/dungeon-mystery).

 Read the original project for any documentation or informations.